petemak/scan-img/README.md

 # scan-img

-A web application based on ClojureScript and Clojure for execution of remote commands
+A web application based on ClojureScript and Clojure for execution of remote commands.

+## Platforms and libraries used
 - ClojureScript for JavaScript UI,
 - Clojure for backend
 - [re-frame](https://github.com/Day8/re-frame)